A decentralized proximal-gradient method with network independent step-sizes and separated convergence rates: Introduction

-{\bf Large step-size of NIDS:} All of the works mentioned above either employ pessimistic step-sizes or have network dependent bounds on step-sizes.
+{\bf A large and network independent step-size for NIDS:} All works mentioned above either employ pessimistic step-sizes or have network dependent upper bounds on step-sizes.
 Furthermore, the step-sizes for the strongly convex case are more conservative.
-For example, the linear convergence rate has been achieved by EXTRA in~\cite{Shi2015} with the step-size being in the order of $O(\mu/L^2)$, where $\mu$ is the strong convexity constant of the function $s(x)=\sum_i s_i(x)$.
-This step-size has a loss of $\mu/L$ compared to $O(1/L)$ for the centralized gradient descent.
-Though faster convergence is achieved in the ATC variant of DIGing~\cite{nedic2016geometrically}, its step-size is still very conservative compared to $O(1/L)$.
-We will show that the step-size of NIDS can has the same order as that of the (centralized) gradient descent.
-The achievable step-sizes of NIDS for $o(1/k)$ rate in the general convex case and the linear convergence rate in the strongly convex case are at the order of $O(1/L)$.
-Specifically, we can choose the step-size for agent $i$ as large as $2/L_i$ on any connected network.
+For example, the step-size used to achieve linear convergence rates for EXTRA in~\cite{Shi2015,2019arXiv190401196A} is in the order of $O(\mu/L^2)$, where $\mu$ and $L$ are the strong convexity constant of $s(\vx)$ and Lipschitz constant of $\nabla s(\vx)$, respectively.
+As a contrast, the centralized gradient descent can choose a step-size in the order of $O(1/L)$.
+The upper bound of step-size for EXTRA was recently improved to $(5+3\lambda_n(\vW))/(4L)$ in~\cite{li2017aprimal}.
+We can choose $1/(2L)$ for any $\vW$ satisfying Assumption~\ref{assu:1}.
+Another example of employing a constant step-size in distributed optimization is DIGing~\cite{nedich2016achieving}.
+Although its ATC variant in~\cite{nedic2016geometrically} was shown to converge faster than DIGing, the step-size is still very conservative compared to $O(1/L)$.
+We will show that the step-size of NIDS can have the same upper bound $2/L$ as that of the centralized gradient descent.
+The achievable step-sizes of NIDS for $o(1/k)$ rate in the general convex case and the linear convergence rate in the strongly convex case are both in the order of $O(1/L)$.
+Furthermore, NIDS allows each agent to have an individual step-size.
+Each agent $i$ can choose a step-size $\alpha_i$ that is as large as $2/L_i$ on any connected network, where $L_i$ is the Lipschitz constant of $\nabla s_i(x)$ and $L_i\leq L$ for all $i$ ($L=\max_iL_i$).
+Apart from the step-sizes, to run NIDS, a common/public parameter $c$ is needed for the construction of $\widetilde{\vW}$ (see~\eqref{for:alg1} for the algorithm and $\widetilde{\vW}$).
+This parameter $c$ can be chosen without any knowledge of the network (or the mixing matrix $\vW$).
+For example, $c={1}/({2\max_i\alpha_i})$.
+Table~\ref{tab:comp_EXTRA_NIDS} provides an overview of algorithmic configurations for EXTRA and NIDS.
+NIDS works as long as each agent can estimate its local functional parameter: No agent needs any other global information including the number of agents in the whole network except the largest step-size, if it is not the same for all agents.

+In the line of research of optimization over heterogeneous networks, after the initial work~\cite{Xu2015} regarding uncoordinated step sizes, references~\cite{yuan2017exact1} and~\cite{yuan2017exact2} introduce and analyze a diffusion strategy with corrections that achieves an exact linear convergence with uncoordinated step sizes.
+This exact diffusion algorithm is still related to the Lagrangian method but can be considered as having incorporated a CTA structure.
+The CTA strategy can, similar to the ATC strategy, improve the convergence speed of certain consensus optimization algorithms (see~\cite[Remark 3]{nedich2016achieving} and~\cite[Section II.C]{sun2016distributed}).
+However, the analysis in~\cite{yuan2017exact2}, though allowing step size mismatch across the network, does not take into consideration the heterogeneity of agents' functional conditions.
+Furthermore, their upper bound for the step-size is in the order of $O(\mu/L^2)$.